The Subtle Art of Not Giving a Fuck teaches us to live a better, anxious-free life.

 Picking and deciding on good values also allow us to give fucks about things that matter for us and for others.

-My note: true, albeit I think it’s more about identity than values.
+true, albeit I think it’s more about identity than values.
 Check my guide on building an antifragile identity.

 Chapter 5: You Are Always Choosing